 If $\bdy V$ is not an unknotted torus in $S^3$, then it forms an essential torus in $S^3-N(L_j)$.
-But there are no essential tori in the torus knot complements by \cite{Incompressible}.
-Thus, $\partial V$ is a trivial essential torus in $M(p, q, r)$.
+But there are no essential tori in torus knot exteriors by \cite{Incompressible}.
+Thus, $\partial V$ is a trivial torus in $M(p, q, r)$.

 Consider that the other link component $L_i$ of $T(p, q)$ is also contained in $V$.
-Then, the core of $B$ is not the trivial torus knot $T(a, \pm 1)$ otherwise the disc with boundary the longitude of $N(J)$ is a boundary compressible disc for $A$ in $M(p, q, r)$, which is impossible.
-Thus, the core of $B$ is the trivial torus knot $T(\pm 1, b)$ with $\vert b \vert \neq 1$.
-If $b = 0$, then $L_i$ and $L_j$ would have zero linking numbers with $J$, contradiction.
+Then, the core of $A'$ is not the trivial torus knot $T(a, \pm 1)$ otherwise the disk with boundary the longitude of $\partial N(J)$ is a boundary compressible disk for $A$ in $M(p, q, r)$, which is impossible.
+Thus, the core of $A'$ is the trivial torus knot $T(\pm 1, b)$ with $\vert b \vert \neq 1$.
+If $b = 0$, then $L_i$ and $L_j$ would have zero linking numbers with $J$, a contradiction.
 Thus, $\vert b \vert > 1$.
-Then, $\partial V$ is essential in $M_j$ and $M_i$, but this is not possible since these manifolds are hyperbolic by \cite{unknotted}.
+Then, $\partial V$ is essential in $M_j$ and $M_i$, but this is not possible since at least one of these manifolds is hyperbolic by \cite[Proposition 5.7]{unknotted}.
 So, $L_i$ is not contained in $V$.
 Thus, $\partial V$ is essential in $S^3 - N(T(p, q))$.
 By Lemma~\ref{onthesameside}, there exists an annulus $P'_j$, essential in $S^3-N(L_j)$, such that $\bdy V$ does not intersect $P'_j$.
 Observe that $P'_j$ must therefore lie entirely inside of $V$.
 So, $P'_j$ does not intersect $J$, contradicting Lemma~\ref{minimally12}.